 While shopping with the Nike app, users can choose a pair of shoes, select their size, and try them on.
 Then, the app needs to scan the user’s feet, and if it still needs manual measurements, it can walk shoppers through said process.
 Finally, the app provides a recommended shoe size based on the measurements.

-How to Build an AR Mobile App
+How to build an AR mobile app

-In any AR development case, the process consists of the following steps:
+Regardless of the challenge, the process consists of the following steps:

 - Deciding on the market and target audience